Showing posts sorted by relevance for query Pullman. Sort by date Show all posts

 Lindsay Lohan with 600 Pullman during the filming of Liz & Dick (2012).

 With economies expanding on both sides of the Atlantic, Daimler-Benz had great expectations for the 600, predicting sales would soon exceed a thousand a year but, after an encouraging 345 were built in 1965 (the first full-year of production), demand waned and even that high-water mark was never again approached.
 The increasingly onerous regulations being imposed in the United States meant that by 1972, the 600 had to be withdrawn from what had always been the most important market, it being simply financially unviable to re-engineer the thing given annual sales were projected barely to reach three figures.
-After that, although dictators in Africa and Asia maintained their fondness and increased attention was devoted to UK, European and Middle Eastern markets and there were some encouraging signs until in something of an own goal, in 1972 Mercedes-Benz released the W116, the first model to be known as the “S Class” which, although in a different market segment to the Grosser, was so advanced and obviously modern instantly it made the anyway rather baroque 600 look antiquated.
+After that, although dictators in Africa and Asia maintained their fondness and with increased attention devoted to UK, European and Middle Eastern markets and there were some encouraging signs but, in something of an own goal, in 1972 Mercedes-Benz released the W116, the first model to be known as the “S Class” which, although in a different market segment to the Grosser, was so advanced and obviously modern instantly it made the anyway rather baroque 600 look antiquated.
 The final nail in the coffin was the first oil shock in 1973 and from then until the end of the line in 1981, production dwindled to a handful a year, availability maintained only because of the importance in the brand’s image and the lingering aura of having upon its release been lauded generally as “the best car in the world”, perhaps the last time there would about that be a consensus.

 600 Pullman Landaulets: four doors with the short roof (left & centre) and six door with the long roof (right).
 The factory built the Pullmans to order and there were many variations (one Pullman even built as a "family car" without the glass partition which normally separated the chauffeur from the passengers), most of the four door cars were fitted with vis-à-vis seating whereas the six door models usually had occasional "jump seats" which folded into the central partition.